raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 These constraints are applied to fixed-width values such as integers and identifiers.

-### std::is\_trivially\_copyable
+### `std::is_trivially_copyable`

 This trait guarantees that a type can be copied byte-for-byte using memcpy without invoking constructors, destructors, or custom copy logic.
-In practice, this means:
+In practice, this means avoiding any of the below:

-* no dynamic memory ownership
+* dynamic memory ownership
-* no virtual functions
+* virtual functions
-* no user-defined copy semantics
+* user-defined copy semantics

 \
 Primitive integers and small POD-like (Plain Old Data) types fall into this category.

-### std::is\_standard\_layout
+### `std::is_standard_layout`

 This trait guarantees that a type has a predictable memory layout compatible with C-style structs.
 In particular: